cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

    * - Description
-     - Change the TTL property of the stream named *mystream* in the namespace *default* to 1 day, and the format to CSV (comma separated values) with a three field schema that uses a space delimiter instead of a comma delimiter.
+     - Change the TTL property of the stream named *mystream* in the namespace *default* to 1 day, and the format to CSV (comma-separated values) with a three field schema that uses a space delimiter instead of a comma delimiter.

 Streams used by an Application
 ==============================
 You can retrieve a list of streams used by an application by issuing a HTTP GET request to the URL::

-  GET /v3/namespaces/<namespace>/apps/<app-id>/streams
+  GET /v3/namespaces/<namespace-id>/apps/<app-id>/streams

 .. list-table::
    :widths: 20 80